Emotional Abuse “Checklist”: 20 Red Flags In Your Relationship What You Can Do

 Emotional abuse in relationships occurs through behavioral patterns meant to break down a person's self-esteem and is a form of domestic violence.
 Domestic violence behaviors don't always involve physical violence.
 Domestic violence may also be controlling and manipulative while having significant effects on a person's life.
 The National Domestic Violence Hotline is a national support agency that provides support and referral for domestic violence victims.
 Instances of domestic violence can occur in different relationships, including dating and marriages.
-Other people may be affected by these behaviors, including family, friends, and peers at work.
-Emotional abuse is not easy to recognize, and it leaves victims feeling wounded and trapped.
+Other people may be affected by these abusive behaviors, including family, friends, and peers at work.
+Emotional abuse is not easy to recognize in romantic relationships, and it leaves victims feeling wounded and trapped.
 Until something is done to stop the cycle, it continues.
 In this article, we provide insight into the power and control that drive domestic violence behaviors along with a short emotional abuse checklist.
-If you or someone you know is a victim of domestic violence, The National Domestic Violence Hotline is available online and by phone 24-hours a day, and online therapy is also always available for those in need of it.
+If you or someone you know is a victim of domestic violence, Human services like the National Domestic Violence Hotline is available online and by phone 24 hours a day, and online therapy is also always available for those in need of it.

 Why Emotional Abuse Goes Undetected